Springtime at last! That gentle, miraculous reawakening of life and color right outside your window.

 A neutral white is, well, neutral, without any hint of violet, lilac, blue, pink, red, yellow, or green.
 It’s perfect for displaying collections of modern artwork.
 A touch of grey or black will keep it neutral while not too stark.

-Don’t depend on your computer or phone.
+Do NOT depend on your laptop or phone.
 Go to the paint shop and squint at the range of whites to train your eye to see the violet, pink, red, blue, green, and yellow undertones.
-Use a “true white” card (available at camera shops and some fan decks) if it isn’t obvious, or check the paint manufacturer’s website for a possible description.
+If the undertone isn’t obvious, use a “true white” card (available at camera shops and some fan decks).
+Or check the paint manufacturer’s website for a possible description.

 - Paint the trim lighter.
 Personally, after many painting disasters, I prefer a subtle tone-on-tone look as opposed to stark, contrasting white trim.
 To achieve this look, paint the trim and doors in a color similar (in undertone) but lighter (in value) than the walls.